 The Users of Internet Protocol Resources, Layer 6

-Focus of the Attack vector.
+Layer 6 is a focus on the Attack vector.
 There are Six Initial Access Attack Vectors (how the attacker gains initial access) for launching unauthorized access into your environment during a cyber-attack.
 They are a Browser, Link, Attachment (file, program or code), Insider, Scanning and Reconnaissance Exploitation (a triad) and Social Engineering, with each Initial Access Attack Vector being foundational to the beginning stages of every cyber-attack.
 Together or separately these Six Initial Access Attack Vectors serve as the opening segment of the attack pathway that every the Abusers of Internet Protocol Resources, Layer 7 will utilize as entry to the attack surface.

 The Abusers of Internet Protocol Resources, Layer 7

-are described as: Cyber-Criminal
+Layer 7 focuses of the Adversary, they are described as: Cyber-Criminal

 - An individual who commits cybercrimes, where he/she makes use of the computer either as a tool or as a target or as both.